OlivierCodol/MotorNet/README.md

 ## Tutorials

-There are a couple of tutorials available to get you started.
-Hopefully they will give a sense of how the API is supposed to work.
+There are a couple of tutorials available to get you started (see <em>tutorials</em> folder).
+Hopefully they will give a sense of how the
+API is supposed to work.
 As indicated above, more furnished documentation is on the way, hopefully very soon!